Coronavirus and Business: How To Market on a Budget and Stay Afloat During the Pandemic

-What does coronavirus and business marketing online look like?
-The methods don’t look much different than pre-coronavirus days – you just need to implement them with greater zeal:
+What does the coronavirus and business marketing online look like?
+The methods don’t look much different than pre-coronavirus days – you just need to implement these economic marketing strategies with greater zeal:

 - Push out content – and a lot of it.
 In the week of March 9-15, 2020, top retailers saw the most digital visits in a single week than they have seen in all of 2020, with approximately 74 million more visits.

 - Go social.
 Brands are reporting as much as a 76% increase in daily accumulated likes on ad posts since early March.